poweredbytones/b-plate/README.md

 ## Installation
 1. Fork the repository, and clone to your workspace, install in your chosen IDE.

-2. Create a MySQL database on your local installation.
+2. Create a MySQL database on your local installation and import the import.sql file in the resources directory.
+If that does not work use dump.sql to import through phpMyAdmin.

 3. Create 'application.properties' in the top-level directory of the project and enter your database credentials.
 This is the code you are looking for: